How to Make a Penny Coffee Table

 Our penny coffee table turned out beautifully!

 It is one of our absolute favorite pieces of furniture.
 Guests always comment on it when they come over.
-And years later, the penny coffee table is still in great condition!
+And years later, the penny coffee table is still in great shape!

 The coffee table after pennies were added to the top.